About this Session

 A Tasmanian ex-pat, Grace has been treading the boards of the theatre since the tender age of two.
 Originally trained in classical ballet at the Tasmanian Academy of Dance, Grace naturally fell into musical theatre through the vocal tutelage of Patrice Sargison.
 A triple threat, Grace has performed as a member of the ensemble for CATS and Fiddler on the Roof, also taking on the roles of “Kate” in Annie (which she revisited as an adult as a Boylan Sister/Featured Vocalist & Dancer) for Encore Theatre, “Ronette” in Little Shop of Horrors, “Natalie Haller” in All Shook Up, “Tiffany” in Back to the 80s and Cecily in The Importance of Being Earnest for Scotch Oakburn College.
 Whilst studying, she performed annually in the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
 Now a graduate lawyer, Grace is looking forward to utilising her love of theatre (read: ability to curb crippling nerves in front of an audience) in the courtroom!

 Gus has been performing theatre in Adelaide with several companies continually since 2003, but did his first show in 2001.
-That one took him two years to recover from!
-The talent level in Adelaide theatre has always been good, but currently every show seems to be bursting at the seams with talent on & off stage.
-A great position for our community to be in.
-Whilst he loves performing onstage, cabaret performance is not as common for him so his first time mic in hand at Broadway Sessions will be an experience...for everyone ;)
+That one took him two years to recover !!!
+During these crazy current Covid times we have been so fortunate to have Broadway Sessions for both performers & audience alike.
+Whilst he loves performing onstage, cabaret performance is not as common for him so performing at Broadway Sessions will be an enjoyable experience...hopefully for everyone 😉

 Joseph has been doing theatre since childhood, though not properly hitting the Adelaide scene until Marie Clark's Jekyll and Hyde in 2017 as a member of the ensemble.
 Since then, he has played roles such as Mitch Mahoney in Spelling Bee, Marius in Les Misérables, Prince Eric in The Little Mermaid, and is currently in Marie Clark's Anything Goes.
 When not singing, dancing, or delivering a dramatic monologue, he's usually pouring something alcoholic (whether for a customer or himself remains to be seen).